 However, the CDO knows that these technologies need to be underpinned by a foundation of good data quality and adherence to well-defined data governance policies.

-To achieve data quality and support data governance, master data management (MDM) is crucial.
+To achieve data quality and support data governance, master data management is crucial.

-Yet, it can be surprisingly hard to get buy-in from the CEO and the remaining leadership team for the implementation of MDM tools.
+Yet, it can be surprisingly hard to get buy-in from the CEO and the remaining leadership team for the implementation of master data management tools.
 Why is that?
 Perhaps master data management doesn’t sound as exciting as many buzzworthy technologies, or they are not aware of the importance of master data management.

 But like healthy blood for the body, clean enriched master data ensures optimum performance and efficiency across the business.
 Conversely, even the most advanced technology won’t deliver on the hype without accurate data.
 But, how do you convince the CEO of this fact?

-Here are five suggested techniques for translating MDM language into business value terms that excite even the most risk-averse CEO.
+Here are five suggested techniques for translating master data management language into business value terms that excite even the most risk-averse CEO.

-Five tactics to get the CEO to buy-in on a master data management solution
+5 best practices to get buy-in on a master data management solution

 1. Tell an intriguing story